junxit/us-congress-bills-111/bill.md

   > - **(j)** *Risk management improvement*
   >   - **(1)** *Review of delinquencies among recent originations*
   >     - **(A)** *In general* The Secretary shall conduct an ongoing review of mortgages on single family housing originated during the preceding 12 months and insured pursuant to this Act under which the mortgagor has become 60 or more days delinquent with respect to payment under the mortgage during the first 90 days of the term of the mortgage to determine which mortgages should not have been originated or insured and the characteristics of such mortgages, and which lenders have relatively high incidences of such delinquent mortgages;
+  >     - **(B)** *Reporting to Congress* Not later than 90 days after the date of enactment of the 21st Century FHA Housing Act of 2009, the Secretary shall make available to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate any information and conclusions pursuant to the review required under subparagraph (A).
-  >     - **(B)** *Sufficient resources* There is authorized to be appropriated to the Secretary for each of fiscal years 2010 through 2014 the amount necessary to provide 90 additional full-time equivalent positions for the Department, or for entering into such contracts as are necessary, to conduct reviews in accordance with the requirements of this section.
+  >     - **(C)** *Sufficient resources* There is authorized to be appropriated to the Secretary for each of fiscal years 2010 through 2014 the amount necessary to provide 90 additional full-time equivalent positions for the Department, or for entering into such contracts as are necessary, to conduct reviews in accordance with the requirements of this section.
   >   - **(2)** *Lender monitoring* In conducting monitoring and analysis of the performance of lenders for mortgages on single family housing insured under this Act, the Secretary shall utilize a one-year period for such monitoring and analysis, to promote earlier identification of problem lenders and allow earlier intervention and sanctions.

 - **(b)** *Analysis of mortgage performance* Section 203(g)(2) of the Helping Families Save Their Homes Act of 2009 (12 U.S.C.
 1708 note) is amended—